nguyenvinh2/201d56Project/README.md

     * Detect mouse clicks
     * Keep track if first card flipped vs second card flipped
 * Present score (number of wrong guesses) at the end
-* Allow user to enter their name at end of game
+* Allow the player to enter their name at end of game
 * Allow saving of each completed game score to local storage

 ### Stretch Goals